Updated: March 11, 2021

 Necessity for In-Office Services

-There are times when an office visit may be necessary.
+There are times when an office visit will be necessary.
 For example, if you need a will, it must be signed by witnesses and notarized in order to be valid.
 We can arrange for an office visit where we have established social-distancing, handwashing and disinfectant policies that enable us to complete these services in ways that will meet your needs while keeping us all as safe as possible under the circumstances.

 At Springer & Lyle, we maintain our commitment to bringing you the best legal services we possibly can during this most challenging time of our lives.
 For answers to your questions, or to discuss with us your legal matter, contact us online, via email to email@example.com, or call us at 940.387.0404.